PrabakaranGroup/nORFs-HARs-and-TEs/README.md

 TE counts for
 Pre-process the featureCounts output with counts.R and use correlation.R contains code to identify correlations between TE and nORF expression.

-# Other Supplementary Data for reference
+# Other supplementary data for reference
 allStrongCorrelations.csv contains all strong TE-nORF correlations with an absolute Spearman/Pearson correlation > 0.8